 At lunchtime, steer clear of options such as pasta and white bread.
 These have a high glycemic load, or ‘GI’, which causes a slump-inducing insulin spike.
 Opt for a meal full of lean proteins, vegetables and whole grains to help keep your energy levels balanced throughout the afternoon.

 If you’re feeling sluggish, it’s tempting to reach for the first sugary snack in sight, but this can cause further tiredness.
 Choose hearty, nutritious foods, such as berries and nuts to keep you going until the end of the day.
-For more healthy snack ideas, check out our healthy snacking guide.

 If you’re not getting enough sleep at night, it’s likely that you’ll be more susceptible to a crash in energy in the afternoon.
 If you struggle to get a good night’s sleep, take a look at our guide to getting a better night’s sleep.

 If you experience tiredness every day, a health check isn’t a bad idea.
 Listen to your body and catch up on sleep at weekends if you need to, as this is proven to help with tiredness.

 Studies have shown that being dehydrated by just 2% can impair your performance in tasks that require attention.
 Make sure to keep a bottle of water on your desk and stay hydrated throughout the day so you can stay on the ball all day long.

 These tips should help you to stay on top form throughout the day, but for a little extra boost, consider adding one of our Neuromind supplements to your daily routine.
 The Neuromind range includes key vitamins, including iodine which helps contribute to normal cognitive function and pantothenic acid for normal mental performance.